RuiGaolab/Rui-Gao-Lab-Shandong-University/content/authors/qizou/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Phd
+  - PhD student
 ---

-Qi Zou is a phd at the School of control science and engineering, Shandong University.
+Qi Zou is a PhD student at the School of control science and engineering, Shandong University.
 His research interests include atrificial intelligence and bioinformatics.